ajhamdi/mvtorch/README.md

 # MVTorch
-a Pytorch library for multi-view 3D understanding.
+A modular Pytroch library for multi-view research on 3D understanding and generation.
 # Introduction

 MVTorch provides efficient, reusable components for 3D Computer Vision and Graphics research based on mult-view representation with [PyTorch](https://pytorch.org) and [Pytorch3D](https://github.com/facebookresearch/pytorch3d).